 - Developing an implementation plan prioritizing the projects that most benefit environmental justice communities

-Join a virtual public meeting on April 13th at 6:00pm.
-You’ll hear an analysis of flooding and heat in the watershed, the benefits of nature-based solutions, and get to share your thoughts and ask questions about the project.
-To RSVP for the meeting, visit: https://tinyurl.com/FitchBaker
+- View the recording of the public meeting on April 13.
+This meeting included an overview of flooding and heat in the watershed, the benefits of nature-based solutions, proposed project locations, and community comments and questions about the project.

 What is climate resilience?

 Climate resilience is the ability to withstand and recover from changing climate conditions (like higher temperatures or sea level rise) and extreme weather events.
 Ideally, resilient communities “bounce forward” from disruptions to create healthier, greener, and more equitable communities and spaces.

 What is Green Infrastructure and how will it help?